xaberus/vscode-remote-oss/README.md

 ```

 Note, that in the above command line we specified the host to be `localhost`.
 This is important
 because the default setting is to listen on `0:0:0:0`.
-This will expose our REH instance to
+This will expose your REH instance to
 outside internet, which you definitely want to avoid.
 With the localhost setting only local
 processes can connect (i.e., the SSH server).

 The `CONNECTION_TOKEN` serves as a password that you will be asked every time you connect
 to the REH instance.

 You have to keep the SSH session running as long as you using the REH.
-Alternatively you can use
+Alternatively, you can use
 tools like tmux to create persistent sessions.

 Now, to connect your local editor install the extension and add the following section to your `settings.json`: